TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

+.. index:: Mail; Inline media
 .. _mail-inline:

-How to Add Inline Media
+How to add inline media
 =======================

 Add some inline media like images in a mail::